chewenyu/Stray-Aid/README.md

 This is a Final Year Project completed by me and my 2 other teammates, Dav and Shawn.
 Huge thanks to them for constantly guiding and helping me with my parts.

 ## Overview
-Stray Aid is a animal adoption website that mimics a social networking site for shelters and animal lovers/volunteers to engage with each other with the purpose of providing a shelter to the strays.
+Stray Aid is a animal adoption website that mimics a social networking site for shelters and animal lovers/volunteers to engage with each other with the purpose of providing a new home to the strays.

 The website consists of two users, with functions including:
 ```